TCL QM7K TV Review

 0.059

 The TCL QM7K's HDR brightness is decent.
 Highlights stand out during darker scenes, especially combined with its fantastic contrast.
+If you'd prefer a brighter TV, look up this product's competitor, the Hisense U75QG.

 We tested with Local Contrast set to 'High' as it makes for brighter highlights.
-Here are results with it set to 'Low':
+Here are the results with it set to 'Low':

 Local Contrast 'Low,' Peak: